Chris Ware: Rusty Brown

 Ware's Rusty Brown focuses on the titular character, examining his life in the present and through flashbacks of his childhood, focusing on his arrested development and attachment to cultural objects.
 As the story expands, it diverges into multiple storylines about Brown's father's early life in the 1950s as a science fiction writer (Acme Novelty Library #19) and his best friend Chalky White's adult home life.
 The first part of Rusty Brown was published in book form in 2019 by Pantheon Books.

 Building Stories

 Ware's Building Stories was serialized in a host of different venues.
 It first appeared as a monthly strip in Nest Magazine.
-Installments later appeared in a number of publications, including The New Yorker, Kramer's Ergot, and most notably, the Sunday New York Times Magazine.
-Building Stories appeared weekly in the New York Times Magazine from September 18, 2005 until April 16, 2006.
+Instalments later appeared in a number of publications, including The New Yorker, Kramer's Ergot, and most notably, the Sunday New York Times Magazine.
+Building Stories appeared weekly in the New York Times Magazine from September 18, 2005, until April 16, 2006.
 A full chapter was published in Acme Novelty Library, number 18.
-Another installment was published under the title "Touch Sensitive" as a digital app released through McSweeneys.
+Another instalment was published under the title "Touch Sensitive" as a digital app released through McSweeney's.
 The entire narrative was published as a boxed set of books by Pantheon in October 2012.
 The boxed set holds 14 different works, in various sizes and forms, weaving through the life of an unnamed brown haired woman.